sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-recall-folder.md

 - **Include Dependencies**
   - when checked, this will include both referencing and referenced objects.
     - If related objects are in deployed/released status, then common recalling is offered.
-It will be enforced, if required by object relationships.
+Recalling will be enforced, if required by object relationships.
     - If related objects are in draft status, then common recalling is optional.
 Users can select related objects for common recalling.
   - when unchecked, this will not consider dependencies.
 Users must verify if related objects are valid and deployed/released.
 The Controller will raise error messages in case of missing objects due to inconsistent deployment.